Graph minors, Ehrhart theory, and a monotonicity property: Proof of Theorem and a product formula

-We will prove this by showing that for each edge $f\in T'$, $f$ is internally semi-passive in $T'$ if and only if it is internally semi-passive in $T$.
-Moreover, we show that $e$ is not internally semi-passive in $T$.
+We will prove this by showing that each edge $f\in F'$ is such that $f$ is internally semi-passive with respect to $F'$ if and only if it is internally semi-passive in $F$.
+Moreover, we claim that $e$ is not internally semi-passive in $F$.